ojokne/quiz/README.md

-# Quiz ⚛🤔
+# Trivia ⚛🤔

 ## About
-The quiz app is a [React.js](https://reactjs.org/) application.
+The Trivia is a [React.js](https://reactjs.org/) application.
 It consumes an open source API provided by [Open Trivia Database](https://opentdb.com/api_config.php)

 There are **23** categories for the quiz and three difficulty levels